 PMI relationship

-We see that the difference can be written as a paraphrase error, small only if \(w_*\) paraphrases \(\{w_1, w_2\}\), and dependence error terms inherent to \(w_1\) and \(w_2\) that do not depend on $w_*$.
-Formally, we have:
+The difference comprises the paraphrase error, which is small only when \(w_*\) paraphrases \(\{w_1, w_2\}\), and dependence error terms that do not depend on $w_*$.
+We formalise this as:

 Lemma 1: For any word \(w_*\!\in\!\mathcal{E}\) and word set \(\mathcal{W}\!\subseteq\!\mathcal{E}\), \(|\mathcal{W}|\!<\!l\), where \(l\) is the context window size: